CGPI98.7wk -1.4%

 7.1 Online-list price

 All prices are collected from retailer websites.
 In-store shelf prices can differ, particularly for weight-priced produce and meat where online prices are often indicative.
-We estimate the online/offline gap is <2% for shelf-stable categories and up to 4–6% for produce.
+We do not yet publish a quantified online/in-store gap; the independent browser audits (§4.6) measure our fidelity to the retailer page, not the page's fidelity to the shelf.

 7.2 Walmart and Costco